"

 • beta.pair() and bray.part() in betapart

 We’ll survey a few of these functions here.
-Don’t forget to load these packages before calling their functions!
+Don’t forget to load packages before calling their functions!
 Details about the measures calculated by each function can be obtained through the R help files.

 Keep in mind that many distance measures are referred to by several equivalent names.